Market appraisals vs valuations: what is the difference?

 The term ‘valuation’ gets used widely throughout the residential property industry.
 We explore the differences in approach and objective, and seek to clarify when one option may be more suitable than the other.

-So what is a valuation?
+What is a formal valuation?

 "The estimated amount for which an asset or liability should exchange on the valuation date between a willing buyer and a willing seller in an arm's length transaction, after proper marketing and where the parties had each acted knowledgeably, prudently and without compulsion"

-So, there is a requirement for specificity here: a specific amount on a specific date, which in the case of tax valuations, may be in the past.
-The valuation is intended to play out the operation of the ‘open’ market at the valuation date.
+With the above in mind, there is a requirement for specificity here: a specific amount on a specific date, which in the case of tax valuations, may be in the past.
+The valuation is intended to play out the operation of the 'open' market at the valuation date.

 This valuation will usually come in the form of a report in a prescribed format, with comparable evidence and rationale, and details of the property.
-It can be formally relied upon because it is provided by a chartered surveyor who will also be an RICS Registered Valuer and who carries suitable professional indemnity insurance.
+It can be formally relied upon because it is provided by a chartered surveyor who will also be a RICS Registered Valuer and who carries suitable professional indemnity insurance.
 It will also confirm neutrality and will be undertaken with the necessary due diligence (into tenure, for example) to ensure the reported value is suitably robust.

 Such valuations are not free of charge, but carry a fee, which will depend on the value of the property and the complexity of the job in question.
 However, these fees can often be offset against agency fees if a property is sold in the future.
-It is worth bearing in mind that paying a proper fee means getting a proper professional job: a surveyor’s valuation should add value, and not just be a formality.
-And this ability to add value (and clarity) to a given situation should be considered by people when deciding between a market appraisal and a surveyor’s valuation.

 In summary, the term 'valuation' has become common parlance in the estate agency industry, and we are no exception to its use and, arguably, misuse.
 When searching online or using a portal, this is the term people encounter.
 Undeniably this leads to some of the confusion, but it is important to appreciate the distinctions.